CodeYourFuture/CYF-PD/content/blocks/feedback/readme.md

   Work with your pair.

-  Y﻿ou will play the three situations once.
+  You will play the three situations once.
 introduction: >-
   Take turns to play the roles below and answer the following questions for each
   situation: